opensearch-project/project-website/_posts/2024-06-07-opensearch-performance-2.14.md

 Hybrid search combines lexical and semantic vector search in order to get the best of both worlds.
 Highly specific names---like part numbers---are best found using lexical search, while broader queries are often best handled by semantic vector search.
 We have supported hybrid search since OpenSearch 2.10.

-We are planning to enhance hybrid search in the following ways:
+We are planning the following hybrid search enhancements:

 - By executing lexical and vector searches in parallel, we can achieve a latency improvement of up to 25%.
-- We will support resorting of hybrid query results.
+- Supporting resorting of hybrid query results.
-- We will support additional algorithms for combining query results.
+- Supporting additional algorithms for combining query results.
 In particular, reciprocal rank fusion has shown good results for some applications.
-- We will return the raw scores of subqueries, which are useful for debugging and relevance tuning.
+- Returning the raw scores of subqueries, which are useful for debugging and relevance tuning.

 ### Vector search